Berndinox/flyio-powerdns-pg/README.md

 **PDNSCONF_FYLIO_GIP="0.0.0.0"**
 Your globaly routed IPv4.
 Get one with: flyctl ips allocate-v4
 For a productive authroativ nameserver you should use 2 IPs.
-Note: Just using 0.0.0.0 does not work because of routing ob UDP Packets inside the Fly.io network.
+Note: Just using 0.0.0.0 does not work because of routing of UDP Packets inside the Fly.io network.
 Note: Comma seperated List.

 **PDNSCONF_FLYIO_MAINREGION="fra"**